La Romaine, Quebec (unconstituted locality)

 La Romaine (/fr/) is an unconstituted locality (as defined by Statistics Canada in the Canada 2011 Census) within the municipality of Côte-Nord-du-Golfe-du-Saint-Laurent in the Côte-Nord region of Quebec, Canada.

 Geography

-It is directly adjacent to the much larger (in population) Indian reserve of the same name.
+It is directly adjacent to the much larger (in population) Native reservation of the same name.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, La Romaine had a population of 63 living in 38 of its 48 total private dwellings, a change of from its 2016 population of 5.
 With a land area of 1.02 km2, it had a population density of in 2021.

 Government

 In 2017, Mrs Danielle Collard acts as the municipal secretary.

 Education

 Commission scolaire du Littoral operates the Marie-Sarah School for adults.
 Its school program for children was suspended in 2014.
 It was formerly a francophone school.